-Two types on emergencies present such a threat that the Town of Peace River has developed or is working on specific alert systems related to those threats.
-Water and floods are a major concern, in January 2016 high water from the Peace River freeze over threatened to overflow the dykes.
+Two types of emergencies present such a threat that the Town of Peace River has developed or is working on specific alert systems related to those threats.
+Water and floods are a major concern, in January 2016 high water from the Peace River freeze over threatened to overflow the dikes.
 While no evacuations were ever issued, the Town did utilize a new alert system to help keep the public and media abreast of the situation.

 Another common issue is fire.
 Underscored by the devastation in Fort McMurry in May of 2016, the Town takes wildfire protection seriously.
-We are currently in the process of a amalgamating the provinces guidelines into our own municipal ones.
+We are currently in the process of an amalgamating the province’s guidelines into our own municipal ones.
 For the time being it is best for residents to familiarize themselves with the Alberta Forestry fire ban system, as it is what the Town of Peace River will base their municipal one off of.